 - What do we do?

-- You make the call: What is the level of risk?
+- You decide: What is the level of risk?

 - Case studies in fighting modern slavery

-- You make the call: Is it suspicious or not?
+- You decide: Is it suspicious or not?

 - Scenario: The cleaning company